Jackie Evancho: Awakening

 Evancho promoted the album in a return to America's Got Talent as a guest artist at Radio City Music Hall during the show's ninth season.
-She also appeared on NBC's Today Show, The Queen Latifah Show, the Oprah Winfrey Network and the Dr. Phil show.
+She also appeared on NBC's Today Show, The Queen Latifah Show,Manno, Jackie.
+"Watch Jackie Evancho's Jaw-Dropping Rendition of 'O Holy Night' at 14 Years Old", NBC, September 5, 2023 the Oprah Winfrey Network and the Dr. Phil show.
 Evancho's Awakening tour began in November 2014 with stops across the US and one concert in each of Costa Rica and Canada.
-Evancho's third PBS special, Awakening: Live in Concert (2014), filmed at Longwood Gardens in Pennsylvania with Cheyenne Jackson co-hosting, includes all of the songs from Awakening, as well as "My Immortal", "Say Something", as a duet with Jackson, and "O Mio Babbino Caro"."Jackie Evancho – Awakening – Live in Concert: New PBS Special Premieres December 2014", PBS press release, October 18, 2014 She continued to tour in 2016–2017.Awakening debuted at No. 17 on the Billboard 200 chart and No. 1 on the Billboard Classical Albums chart.
+Evancho's third PBS special, Awakening: Live in Concert (2014), filmed at Longwood Gardens in Pennsylvania with Cheyenne Jackson co-hosting, includes all of the songs from Awakening, as well as "My Immortal", "Say Something", as a duet with Jackson, and "O Mio Babbino Caro"."Jackie Evancho – Awakening – Live in Concert: New PBS Special Premieres December 2014", PBS press release, October 18, 2014Awakening debuted at No. 17 on the Billboard 200 chart and No. 1 on the Billboard Classical Albums chart.
 This was Evancho's fifth consecutive release at No. 1 on the Billboard Classical Albums chart.
 Markos Papadatos of Digital Journal gave Evancho's album an A rating, calling it "stunning from start to finish thanks to her warm classical vocals."
 He called her renditions of the songs "ethereal", "crystalline" and "haunting".
 On its year-end charts, Billboard ranked Awakening as the No. 11 best-selling Classical Album of 2014 the No. 3 best-selling Classical Album of 2015 and the No. 31 best-selling classical album of 2016.
 The album remained on the Billboard Classical Albums chart for a consecutive 72 weeks.